Calculating accrued annual leave

 What is accrued annual leave?

-Accrued annual is simply the amount of holiday an employee has built up, or earned, over the course of a year.
+Accrued annual leave is simply the amount of holiday an employee has built up, or earned, over the course of a year.
 When an employee starts at a company, or at the beginning of a year, they may have an annual leave allowance of 30 days, for instance, but, technically, they have to accrue their holiday entitlement over the course of the year.
+Employees typically accrue one twelfth of their annual entitlement each month.

 This is what prevents a new employee from starting a new job and immediately requesting a three-week holiday: they won’t have accrued enough holiday to take that much time off (unless they arranged it with management during their recruitment process).
+For new starters or part-time employees, you can use a pro rata holiday calculator to accurately calculate holiday entitlement based on their start date or working hours.
+This helps ensure you calculate holiday allowances fairly and in line with company policy.

-Statutory minimum annual leave
+Statutory minimum holiday entitlement

 In addition, an employee’s annual leave year entitlement isn’t affected by other types of leave, such as maternity leave.
 What’s more, employees still accrue holiday during while on maternity leave (as well as paternity and adoption leave).